luizsoares/test/answers.md

 (email screenshot)

 This is just a test system, and considering the way we set up test.support.random, there's a 10% chance the alert will be triggered on each check (which happens approximately every 20 seconds).
-We probably don't want to notify our operators after business hours then:
+We probably don't want to notify our operators after business hours, then we use a scheduled downtime to disable the alerts until 9am the next day:

 (screenshot scheduled downtime)